polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/benchmarking.md

 --output weights.rs
 ```

-- `--runtime` - The path to your runtime's Wasm
+- `--runtime` - the path to your runtime's Wasm
-- `--pallet` - The name of the pallet you wish to benchmark.
+- `--pallet` - the name of the pallet you wish to benchmark.
 This pallet must be configured in your runtime and defined in `define_benchmarks`
-- `--extrinsic` - Which extrinsic to test.
+- `--extrinsic` - which extrinsic to test.
 Using `*` implies all extrinics will be benchmarked
-- `--output` - Where the output of the auto-generated weights will reside
+- `--output` - where the output of the auto-generated weights will reside

 The result should be a `weights.rs` file containing the types you can use to annotate your extrinsic with the correctly balanced weights in your runtime.